Tax Audit Time Frame

-That being said, expect some delay in case you do not furnish complete information or the IRS auditor finds significant issues and would like to expand your audit into other areas.
+Expect some delay in case you do not furnish complete information, or the IRS auditor finds significant issues and would like to expand your audit into other areas.

 On the other hand, a field audit could last up to one year or even more in case there are issues.
 The agency reserves these field audits for intricate or complex situations, which involve small businesses.

 Contact an IRS Audit Defense Attorney